neonyxhub/nxp-docs/modules/README.md

 Modules are microservices, which implement [lexicons](#lexicons), pinned to them.
 They are placed inside the NXP Node, get requests, send responses and communicate with each other with help of [dispatcher](/architecture/dispatcher.md).

 ### TODO
-- [ ] Lexicons Specification, including data and URI standarts
+- [x] Lexicons Specification, including data and URI standarts
+- [ ] Fill exact list of lexicons

 ### Lexicons
 **Lexicon** - is a RPC, associated with uri, built by rules, dictated by specification.